Bizovi/decision-making/README.md

 As outlined in the [course website](https://course.economic-cybernetics.com/), we'll be contemplating in the library and engineering in the trenches, so here are lecture thumbnails, along with the suggested practices and readings, updated every week.

+# Module I: The fundamentals of Data Science
 ## Lecture 1: Data Science in Business Context

 The first lecture is conceptual, as we explore and articulate the big picture of AI.
 I highly suggest you read [this story](#the-philosophy-v2), which gives a fun outline and roadmap for the course.
 - What is the course about and why should you care?
 I sketch it out [here](https://course.economic-cybernetics.com/).
 - It is important to understand AI in context: what it is, where it is applied.
 Read [here](https://course.economic-cybernetics.com/01_fundamentals/background.html) to get the difference between Analytics, Statistics, and ML.

+### Reading and Practice
 - See one of my conference talks at BigDataWeek, intended for a mixed tech/business audience: [Pragmatic AI in Google Cloud Platform](https://www.youtube.com/watch?v=02NPR_nDaxQ)
 - M. Jordan explains what is AI, [how its meaning changed](https://hdsr.mitpress.mit.edu/pub/wot7mkc1/release/9) and what we're [far from a GAI](https://spectrum.ieee.org/stop-calling-everything-ai-machinelearning-pioneer-says)